Here are some basic principles underlying the optimum matching of food and wine:

 The old rule of white wines with white meats and red wines with red meats is still a good concept but doesn’t always apply and is overly simplistic.
 A better approach is to match the weight of the wine to the weight of the dish so that neither overpowers the other e.g. a light white with fish cooked in butter; a medium red, say a pinot noir, with a stronger flavoured fish dish such as tuna in a cassis sauce; and a heavy red with BBQ’d steak.

-Consider the ethnic factor e.g. a Chianti wine with rustic Italian fare and avoid wine with salads due to their vinegar component and avoid wine with really hot food although spicy food will work with spicy wine such as a Gewurztraminer.
+Consider the ethnic factor e.g. a Chianti wine with rustic Italian fare and avoid wine with salads due to their vinegar component.
+Also avoid wine with really hot food although a spicy wine such as a Gewurztraminer will work well with spicy food.

 Food and Wine has a useful article on what foods go with each grape.
-However, if you want to drill deeper to find the right wine for a particular recipe or vice versa, the following sites have a food/wine matching tool:
+However, if you want to drill deeper to find the right wine for a particular recipe or vice versa, try out the food/wine matching tool at Wine Align

 If you are interested specifically in wine and cheese pairings, a team of molecular biologists and computer scientists from the University of Toronto has founded wineandcheesemap.com, a website and app that features nearly 1,000 wine and cheese pairings.
 Read the CBC News article first for an overview on how it works.